Skip to main content

 Written by Jon Maybury

-If you have completed all of the steps described above and emails are still not arriving to your inbox, or only arrive intermittently, then you need to contact your IT team to troubleshoot and apply additional settings.
+After you've confirmed that technical settings are in place and emails are still not arriving to your inbox, or only arrive intermittently, then you need to contact your IT team.
 Envoke only has control over how emails are sent.
 Whether the emails are delivered to inboxes is controlled by your internal email server settings.

 Getting emails delivered to an inbox is a joint effort between the sender (Envoke) and the recipient (your organization).
 The sender and the recipient communicate via mail servers.